benjamindaniel0605-prog/leadpilot-phase-finale-2/replit.md

 ## Overview

 LeadPilot is a comprehensive B2B SaaS platform that enables businesses to automate their lead generation and email outreach processes.
-The application integrates AI-powered lead scoring with OpenAI GPT-4o, automated email campaigns using 30 pre-built French templates, multi-step sequences, and comprehensive analytics tracking.
+The application integrates AI-powered lead scoring, automated email campaigns using 30 pre-built French templates, multi-step sequences, and comprehensive analytics tracking.
 Built as a full-stack TypeScript application, it features a modern React frontend with Tailwind CSS and a Node.js Express backend connected to a PostgreSQL database.

 ## User Preferences